shabbirabdul/Project-Pipeline3/README.md

 2. The Jenkins job configured also gives the status of a successful build.
 ![alt text] (https://github.ncsu.edu/github-enterprise-assets/0000/2100/0000/0768/63b7a998-e3a6-11e4-9105-cdff6c9bc812.png)

 3. We can also extend our Monitoring workshop to check if the application is breaching memory contraints.
-To explain this we have deployed same web application on two different servers, when the memory limit exceeds 85% the proxy server will toggle between servers.
+To explain this we have deployed the same web application on two different servers, when the memory limit exceeds 85% the proxy server will toggle between servers.

 ```
 var io = require('socket.io').listen(server);